galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks

 The stream's celestial, distance and proper motions tracks were implemented by fitting a seventh degree polynomial to the stream members reported by \citet{Ibata2021} in their Table~1.
 The distance track was implemented using the distance computed by the authors and readily provided in the table.

 \paragraph*{M5-S20}

-The stream's celestial track was implemented by fitting a seventh degree polynomial to knots along the tail detected by \citet[][data provided by A. Sollima in priv. comm]{Sollima2020}.
-The distance track was implemented using the cluster distance taken from \citet{Harris1996}.
+The stream's celestial track was implemented by fitting a fifth degree polynomial to knots along the tail detected by \citet[][data provided by A. Sollima in priv. comm]{Sollima2020}.
+The author's methodology used Gaia DR2 parallaxes in their inference, but the distances are not provided explicitly in the paper.
+Here the track was implemented using the most recent cluster distance from \citet{Baumgardt2021}.

 \paragraph*{M68-I21}